shivamsnaik/portfolio-nextjs-docker/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+**Note:** If the development server is running on a remote machine, enable ssh port-forwarding while connecting to the remote machine from the local machine.
+Execute the below command on your local machine:

+    ```
+    ssh -L 8080:localhost:3000 username@server
+    ```
+    Now, visit localhost:8080 on your local machine to see the result.